 In accordance with the Reserve Bank of Vanuatu Act [CAP 125] section 7(3), the balance of the earnings available for distribution after allocation/transfer to the General reserve is to be distributed to the Government.
 If the Board has set up a 'retained earnings reserve' then only realized gains from this reserve are available for distribution to the Government depending on Board approval.
-Accordingly, as a result of the net loss as at balance date, no distribution is available to be distributed to the Government of the Republic of Vanuatu (2020: VT 299.64m).
+Accordingly, VT763.9 million (2022: VT Nil) of the net profit as at balance date is available to be distributed to the Government of the Republic of Vanuatu.